Litton Das: As captain

 In March 2021, Bangladesh toured New Zealand for a 3-match ODI and T20I series.
 He failed with the bat in both ODI and T20I series.
 In the third T20I, he captained Bangladesh for the first time in T20I in the absence of regular captain Mahmudullah who was ruled out due to an injury and Bangladesh lost the rain-curtailed 10-over match by 65 runs and eventually lost the T20I series by 3–0 as well.

 Due to the injury of regular captain Tamim Iqbal, Das was named captain of Bangladesh for the 3-match ODI series against India in December 2022.
 Bangladesh won the first two ODIs in a thrilling way by 1 wicket and 5 runs respectively.
 Though Bangladesh lost the third ODI by a comprehensive margin of 227 runs.
-Eventually, Bangladesh won the ODI series by 2-1 margin.
+Eventually, Bangladesh won the ODI series by 2–1 margin.

 Due to the injury of Shakib Al Hasan, Das became the 12th captain of Bangladesh in Tests.
 He scored 9 and 66 and made 6 dismissals in two innings.
 Bangladesh also registered their biggest margin of victory in terms of runs and overall third biggest win, in terms of runs and the biggest win in the 21st century, in Tests.

 2024–2025

 In May 2024, Das was named in Bangladesh's squad for the 2024 ICC Men's T20 World Cup tournament.

 In September 2024, Das recorded 12 dismissals in the Test series against Pakistan, most dismissals by a Bangladeshi wicketkeeper in a Test series, 5th Most dismissals by a wicketkeeper in a 2-match test series.
 He was declared man of the match for his heroic effort, scoring 138 runs in the first innings.

 In December 2024, Das was selected to lead Bangladesh in a 3-match T20 series against West Indies during Bangladesh tour of West Indies.
 Bangladesh later went on to whitewash West Indies under his leadership, becoming only the third team after India and England to whitewash West Indies in West Indies.

-Litton Das was selected as Bangladesh T20I Captain on permanent basis on 4 May 2025 upto T20I World Cup 2026.
+Das was selected as Bangladesh T20I Captain on permanent basis on 4 May 2025 up to T20I World Cup 2026.